joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 To further think this through, imagine what would happen if an auto repair shop had the exact same set of tools, but in Scenario A they know they are focused on repairing automobiles, and the Scenario B their memory has been tampered with and they forget what kind of machinery they are focused on repairing.
 They look at their garage full of tools and say, "Wow, we could repair anything from a chainsaw to cars to an industrial generator to a dragline excavator!
 Really, anything with an internal combustion engine is fair game for our services.
 So let's make sure people know that when they visit our website."

 In Scenario A, their website looks like what we'd expect an auto repair shops website to look like.
-But in Scenario B, might not their website look a lot like the one where they list their tools because they have no idea what their customers will want them to use those tools for?
+But in Scenario B, wouldn't their website look a lot like the one where they list their tools because they have no idea what their customers will want them to use those tools for?
 In other words, might not their website look a lot like the typical professional service firms's website where services are really just a list of skills or disciplines?

-If your list of services is really just a fancy list of skills or disciplines, then you are sending a signal that you don't know and haven't decided _who or what those skills are for_, and so your website starts to look a lot like another kind of businesses website: an equipment rental company.
+If your list of services is really just a list of skills or disciplines, then you are sending a signal that you don't know and haven't decided _who or what those skills are for_, and so your website starts to look a lot like another kind of businesses website: an equipment rental company.

 We fully expect an equipment rental company to have a website with a list of equipment and the day rate for each piece of equipment, because they literally have no idea what you will use that equipment for.
 The same trench digger might be used to install an irrigation system in your yard _and_ later, by another customer, to install a fiber optic cable between two office buildings to enable a large and highly profitable expansion of some sort.
 The economic value of the latter use is much larger than the former, but the equipment company charges both customers the same day rate for the trench digger.
 They're not in the business of caring *what you use their tools for*, and if your list of services on your website is only a list of skills or disciplines, then your website is sending the exact same message: "Here are our tools.
-Use them for whatever you like, 'cause we certainly don't know what they're best for."
+Use them for whatever you like because we certainly don't know what they're best for."

 While a fully productized service would define what the service is for, the scope and delivery mechanism, and the price, you don't have to go that far to signal expertise.
 The minimum is this: *define what or who your service is for*.

 If you can do at least that, then you'll have made a significant step forward.
 Define who or what your service is for, and do so in a way that is _specific_ and _objective_.
-Avoid stuff like this, which is a non-specific or totally subjective way of defining who or what your services are for:
+Avoid stuff like the following, which is a non-specific or totally subjective way of defining who or what your services are for:

-- "Innovative small businesses" (How would you measure  or define innovativeness in order to exclude poor fit prospects?)
+- "Innovative small businesses" (How would you measure  or define innovativeness in order to exclude poor-fit prospects?)
 - "Dynamic businesses" (What does "dynamic" even mean?
 Who gets to define how "dynamic" the prospective client is?)
 - "Fast-growing businesses" (How will you measure their growth?
 Where will you set the cutoff?
 Why are your services _only_ good for fast-growing businesses?)